Tsukahara (vault)

 The Tsukahara can refer to a specific vault and a family of vaults in artistic gymnastics.
 The first Tsukahara vault was performed by (and named after) Mitsuo Tsukahara in 1972.

-A Tsukahara vault consists of a half turn off the springboard onto the vault table, then a push backwards, usually into a back salto or layout.
+A Tsukahara vault consists of a half turn off the springboard onto the vault table, then a push backward, usually into a back salto or layout.

 In Japanese, this technique is known as a "Moonsault".

 Variations

-Any vault that has a handspring with 1/4 - 1/2 turn onto the vault table into a salto backwards is classified as a Tsukahara vault.
+Any vault that has a handspring with 1/4 – 1/2 turn onto the vault table into a salto backward is classified as a Tsukahara vault.
 Some variations on the Tsukahara vaults include: